cornell-dti/trends-in-web-dev-website/versioned_docs/version-2024sp/assignments.md

 The class is scheduled to finish well before finals week.

-[Assignment 1](/docs/assignment1): Due on CMSX by Feb 29 at 11:59pm
+[Assignment 1](/docs/assignment1): Due on CMSX by Mar 4 at 11:59pm

-[Assignment 2](/docs/assignment2): Due on CMSX by Mar 7 at 11:59pm
+[Assignment 2](/docs/assignment2): Due on CMSX by Mar 11 at 11:59pm

-[Assignment 3](/docs/assignment3): Due on CMSX by Mar 21 at 11:59pm
+[Assignment 3](/docs/assignment3): Due on CMSX by Mar 25 at 11:59pm

-[Assignment 4](/docs/assignment4): Due on CMSX by Apr 11 at 11:59pm
+[Assignment 4](/docs/assignment4): Due on CMSX by Apr 8 at 11:59pm

 ---